-The property (4) is crucial for later use whose proof should be provided.
-The argument originated from ~\cite[Theorem 2.3, Step 2]{demailly2001psef} using local uniform convergence and the strong Noetherian property.
-By the properties of functions $\f_m$ it suffices to show that on each ball $B_j=B_r(a_j)$,
+The property (4) is crucial for later use, its proof should be provided.
+The argument originates from~\cite[Theorem 2.3, Step 2]{demailly2001psef}, using local uniform convergence and the strong Noetherian property.
+By the properties of the functions $\f_m$, it suffices to show that on each ball $B_j=B_r(a_j)$,